M66B/FairEmail/docs/FAQ-zh-rCN.md

 <a name="faq131"></a>
 **(131) Can you change the direction for swiping to previous/next message?**

 If you read from left to right, swiping to the left will show the next message.
 Similarly, if you read from right to left, swiping to the right will show the next message.
-Similarly, if you read from right to left, swiping to the right will show the next message.

 This behavior seems quite natural to me, also because it is similar to turning pages.